When Blood Sugar Is Too Low

 Sometimes, blood sugar levels can get so low that you may not be awake enough to eat or drink something to get them back up.
 When this happens, you may need a glucagon shot.

 Glucagon (pronounced: GLOO-kuh-gon) is a hormone that helps raise blood sugar levels quickly.
-Your parents, teachers, and coaches should all know how to give glucagon shots in case of a low blood sugar emergency or at least know to call 911.
+Your parents, teachers, and coaches should all know how to give shots in case of a low blood sugar emergency or at least know to call 911.
 Your doctor can prescribe a glucagon kit, which should be kept in a place where the people who are close to you can easily find it.

 Also, you should always wear a medical identification bracelet or necklace and/or carry an ID that says you have diabetes.
-Then, if you are not feeling well, whoever's helping you — even if the person doesn't know you — will know to call for medical help.
+That way, if you are not feeling well, whoever's helping you — even if the person doesn't know you — will know to call for medical help.
 This medical identification also can also include your doctor's phone number or a parent's phone number.

 Preventing Low Blood Sugar Levels